gabrielaBelsley/3D-T1-Mapping-Siemens/README.md

 3D T1 MAPPING using VFA SPGR
 SIEMENS Data acquired on a 3T Prisma scanner

-Scripts to compute whole-liver T1 maps using the widely available SPGR sequence with corrections for B1+ inhomogeneities
+Scripts to compute whole-liver T1 maps using the widely available SPGR sequence with corrections for B1+ inhomogeneities.
 B1+ map generated from a GRE EPI sequence with fat saturation using a dual-angle approach and modelling:
 1. Slice profile effects
 2. B0 gradient through slice de-phasing